RcdFdz/secrets-manager-2/README.md

                         valid json string
 ```
 ### Requirements
-This projects requires python3 and GPG Suite version 2016.07 (https://gpgtools.org/) or greater.
+This projects requires python and GPG Suite version 2016.07 (https://gpgtools.org/) or greater.

-Also will be required to run `pip3 install -r requirements.txt`.
+Also will be required to run `pip install -r requirements.txt`.

 ### TODO